 Dyado, (pronounced dee-ah-dough) is the project of east coast songwriters Louisa Stancioff and Matt Lohan.
 The two are cousins who reconnected later in life, and bonded over singing old country songs, and playing fiddle.
 Together, they have crafted a hazy, film-grain sound that phases between dreamy California beach days, and fall fields drenched in fog.
 Dyado sings songs about adventure, lost love, and walking the line between youth and adulthood in a life on the road.

-in one sentence: "psychedelic wanderlust music with roots in
+in one sentence: "wanderlust folk rock with roots in

 both the south and new england."